telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/compare-field.md

 # Compare Field

-[CompareField](https://docs.telerik.com/devtools/document-processing/api/telerik.windows.documents.flow.model.fields.comparefield) is a [Field]({%slug radwordsprocessing-concepts-fields%}) element compares two values and displays the result "1" if the comparison is true or "0" (zero) if the comparison is false.
+[CompareField](https://docs.telerik.com/devtools/document-processing/api/telerik.windows.documents.flow.model.fields.comparefield) is a [Field]({%slug radwordsprocessing-concepts-fields%}) element that compares two values.
+It displays the result "1" if the comparison is true or "0" (zero) if the comparison is false.

 ## Field Syntax